Guy Gerber: Career

 Similarly to Supplement Facts, Rumors reintroduces Gerber's attention to the visual aesthetic.
 The artist has been seen collaborating with artists all over the globe such as with Miss Kittin on the critically acclaimed 'Rumors on The Dancefloor' EP.
 Rumors has also released many EPs from other high-profile artists, like Seth Troxler, as well as upcoming talents with unique styles, such as Clarion or Acid Mondays.

 However, Rumors has also been launching accompanying event series in the summer of 2014.
 For instance, Rumors hosted a series of free parties in Ibiza with a laid back atmosphere, thanks to its setting in the Playa d'En Bossa beach.
 However, the Rumors parties rejected the mega-lineup announcements and posters across the rest of the island.
 There was very little information and it would all be given up last minute.
 Despite this unusual approach, Rumors parties saw huge artists like sasha, Miss Kittin, Kenny Glasgow and Matthew Dear sharing the sets alongside Gerber and the label's upcoming artists.

 Following these events, Rumors has not ceased to spread worldwide with events at 'Art Basel Miami 'and stages at 'BPM Mexico' and 'We Are FSTVL' in London proving.
-Although Gerber has been scattering his performances all across the globe, his vision of the perfect musical event remains the same, "The night has a very particular flow... it has to start very deep, very spiritual, and it slowly builds up, never too fast.
-It’s a very natural-feeling party.
-The tracks played must have some substance, not too loopy, and have some kind of musical vibe in them.
-I’m looking for challenging deep house."
+Although Gerber has been scattering his performances all across the globe, his vision of the perfect musical event remains the same, "The night has a very particular flow... it has to start very deep, very spiritual, and it slowly builds up, never too fast. " RUMORS take place at Playa Soleil Ibiza during the summer 2024 with a lot of talented guests for this season.